Stacktical/stacktical.github.io/_posts/2022-09-01-stacktical-dsla-protocol-v2-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 * **Claim Fees**, improving the overall tokenomics of DSLA and offsetting the up front verification fee deposit required of SLA Owners;
 * **Multi-provider SLA Support**, enabling many-to-many SLA's where anyone can sign on to back an SLA on the Provider side;
 * **Deviation Based Rewards**, making compensations and rewards proportional to performance, and incentivizing providers to **outperform**;
+* **Severity Levels and Penalties**, allowing the setup of SLA's that support fine tuned compensations according to the severity of failure, using pre-agreed severity levels
 * **Introduction of Branded Service Credits**, modifying the previous DSLA-SP and DSLA-LP position tokens to be Branded Service Credits specific to each use case;
 * **Instant Claim Availability**, claim as you go for compensation or rewards you are entitled to;
 * **SLA's Don't Terminate on Breach**, providing a more intuitive user experience, SLA's no longer terminate on the first breach, but stay active through the whole term set when the SLA contract was created;
-* **Streamlining of Periods to Weekly/Monthly**, streamlining user experience around weekly and monthly periods;
 * **More Flexible SLA Policies**, SLA's can be setup to measure performance using any of the following operators: `>`, `>=`, `<`, `<=`, `=` and `!=`;
 * **Integration Tests and Unit Tests**, improved integration and unit tests, ensuring DSLA Protocol performs as expected and making the Developer Toolkit (DTK) more robust and developer friendly;
 * **Refactoring, Gas Optimizations and Bug Fixes**, improving basic protocol operation;